ICT-Infer/timelog/README.md

 ### Known issues

-Invalid day of month is accepted.

-Some OS', when faced with an invalid `$TZ` will silently ignore it and use UTC.
+Some operating systems, when faced with an invalid `$TZ`, will silently ignore it and use UTC.

 ## Supported platforms